godotengine/godot-docs/tutorials/step_by_step/resources.rst

 Scripting
 ---------

-Like any object in Godot, not just nodes, Resources can be scripted too.
+Like any object in Godot, not just nodes, resources can be scripted too.
 However, there isn't generally much of a win, as resources are just data containers.